Black Rock Rangers

 ARTery

-The ARTery is the check-in and service center for Honoraria and registered artists as well as a hub of information about Burning Man art.
+The ARTery is the on-playa home of the Burning Man Art Department and serves as the check-in and service center for artists, as well as a hub of information about Burning Man art.
 If you are interested in learning more about the art at Burning Man, head on over to the ARTery at 6:30 & Esplanade.
 Inside you will find the most up-to-date information about scheduled burns, art discovery tours, artist talks, and more.
-The ARTery is open daily from 9:00am-6:00pm.
+The ARTery is open daily from 9am-6pm.

 The ARTery is committed to tracking and mitigating all incidents of art vandalism on playa.
-If you see an art piece that has been or is being vandalized, please come to the ARTery to make a report.
+If you see an artwork that has been or is being vandalized, please come to the ARTery to file a report.
 Reports can be made anonymously and are an important part of preventing vandalized or damaged art in the future.

 Biological MOOP (urinating or defecating on the artwork) is also vandalism.
 It’s a terrible surprise for the artists the next day — it’s also disgusting, completely counter to our community values, and shows an unforgivable lack of respect and responsibility.
 Please encourage your campmates and friends to visit the porta-potties on the open playa (marked by blue lights) instead.